 The main exports consist of diamonds, cacao, coffee and rutile (a mineral).

-Do you know any interesting or fun facts about Sierra Leone?
-Share them with us in the comments section below!
+Do you know any fun facts about Sierra Leone?
+Share them in the comments below!